Puerto Rico Firefighters Corps: Island-wide fire services

 In 1942, the Puerto Rico Legislature passed Act #58 of May 9, 1942, also known as "The Fire Service of Puerto Rico Act", in which the Puerto Rico Insular Fire Services was created.
 The governor of the island at the time, Rexford Guy Towell selected Raul Gandara as fire chief.
 Mr. Gandara was, at the time, captain of the Ponce Fire Corps.

 Later, in 1953, it was called the Puerto Rico Fire Services, because of the new formed Commonwealth of Puerto Rico.
 By that time, they were using Mack trucks bought from the United States, specialized for fire extinguishing.
 On December 9, 1993, Law #58 was amended and it was called until this day as the "Cuerpo de Bomberos de Puerto Rico".
 On May 12, 2010, Carmen I. Rodriguez Diaz became the first woman in the history of the Cuerpo de Bomberos to become Chief of the CBPR.

+Employment disputes

+In 2005, Kathy Rodriguez-Vives sued the Commonwealth of Puerto Rico, claiming that the Puerto Rico Firefighters Corps had refused to hire her because of her gender.

+In 2022, Puerto Rican firefighters took to the streets to march with other public employees in protest of their starting salary of $18,000.